 The Long Beach Peninsula, with seemingly endless stretches of white sandy beach, is a great spot for a low key vacation.
-There are plenty of ways to enjoy the driftwood beaches of Cape Disappointment such as biking or walking the 8.5 mile paved Discovery Trail or enjoy peace and solitude while exploring the half mile boardwalk that appears suspended above the dunes.
+There are plenty of ways to enjoy the driftwood beaches of Cape Disappointment.
+Bike or walk the 8.5 mile paved Discovery Trail or enjoy peace and solitude while exploring the half mile boardwalk that appears suspended above the dunes.

 If you want more excitement, visit in August for the International Kite Festival.
 In the winter, bring warm clothes and sit on the beach, breathing in the cool ocean air, as you watch whales breaching offshore as they migrate up and down the coast from mid December all the way into May.

 Olympic National Park is huge and getting to see a lot of the park takes some time and planning.
 The easiest area to access is from the north at Hurricane Ridge, near Port Angeles, where you can enjoy hiking through old growth forests and alpine meadows to epic views of snow capped mountains.

 On the way to the west side of Olympic National Park, explore the deep, glacial carved Lake Crescent and the Spruce Railroad Trail or for more adventure, Backpack Sol Doc Valley.